ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 It’s no wonder that, despite the polarised political environment that we live in, we usually reach consensus in the reports; they can be easily refuted, and are hard to come by.
 It’s a proof of work, so to say: someone has produced some kind of examination and, probably out of reciprocity— I would love someone to trust my work if I were to do the same— I trust that report.
 Plus, any piece of bullshit is one search away in my computer to get crushed.

 From those reports, we produce inferences.
-We extract conclusions from them; /logical propositions/ was the word that we used in [Tractatus](/tractatus-logico-philosophicus).
+We extract conclusions from them; *logical propositions* was the word that we used in [Tractatus](/tractatus-logico-philosophicus).
 In many areas of thought, especially in sciences, reports might be the foundations, but inferences form body.
 Scientists predict; otherwise their knowledge is not grounded on experience.

 Inferences can be careful or carelessly made.
 The [Mertens conjecture](https://en.wikipedia.org/wiki/Mertens_conjecture) is a famous example of a mathematical proposition that is true for the first 10,000 numbers, but was eventually proven to be false.
 They may be made on the basis of a broad background of previous experience, but nothing impedes the circumstances that supported that inference to change.
 Nassim Taleb has been one of the proponents of what he called [black swan events](https://en.wikipedia.org/wiki/Black_swan_theory), those occasions where probabilities are badly constructed and a theory gives us an unrealistic view of the future.
 Just because the map is pretty doesn’t mean that the mermaids are really there.

 In any case, inferring may be grounded on experience; judgments are based on inferences and biases that may have nothing to do with real life.

 > To say “Jerry was convicted of theft and served two years in San Quentin” is a verifiable report […].
-To say a man is a “thief” is to say in effect, “He has stolen /and will steal again/“— which is more a prediction than a report.
+To say a man is a “thief” is to say in effect, “He has stolen *and will steal again*“— which is more a prediction than a report.
 >
 >  —— *Language in Thought and Action*